The YEAR OF THE FIRE HORSE begins FEBRUARY 17!

 Things to do less of in the Year of the Horse

 Over-scheduling.
-Leave space for action and spontaneity.
+Leave space for spontaneity.

 Ignoring fatigue and signs of exhaustion.